 “And what is that?” the dragon spat in anger.

-The dragon eyed him cautiously as he stood there before it.
+The dragon eyed him cautiously as he stood before it.

 “What mercy do you speak of?” it asked in a voice full of pain and contempt.

 “The mercy of help, the mercy of healing.
-I am a priest, and I can heal some of your wounds.
-I can save you from death.”
+I am a priest.
+I can heal some of your wounds and save you from death.”

-He wondered just how true his words were.
+He wondered just how true those words were.
 He was a powerful healer able to save men from even mortal wounds, but this was a dragon.
 It was much larger than a man, and its injuries were many and fatal.
-The power he would need to draw on would be high.
+The power he would need to draw on would be enormous.
 He doubted he had the strength to heal it completely.

 “What do you want in exchange for this help?” the dragon asked.